MehmetMHY/ytm34/README.md

 *YouTube-To-MP3-B README*

 ## Description:
 A simple terminal console program that allows you to create, a list of youtube URL links.
 Then, convert those URL links to mp3 files.
 As this is a YouTube to mp3 converting program.
 This is all possible thanks to youtube-dl, I simply gave it the option of adding lists of URL links well at the same time create an OK-ish UI though the terminal console.
+I also added a YouTube To MP4 converter which also uses YouTube-DL.

+## Credit:
+- The YouTube to MP3/MP4 converting part of the code is done though YouTube-DL.
+I tried to make my own but YouTube keeps changing certain elements which made it difficuilt and time consuming to get it to work every time YouTube updated something.
+So its best for this program to use YouTube-DL which has a great team of developers constantly updating and maintaining the code base.
+- All the Bash and Python scripts was created by Mehmet Yilmaz, this code is not made for profit but rather act as a nice personal tool for converting YouTube links into MP3 and/or MP4 files.

 ## Important:
 - This code only really works on MacOS.